sandy273040/WSM_indri/README.md

 Link to download: https://sourceforge.net/p/lemur/wiki/Home/<br />

 ### Download Datasets
 a set of 50 TREC queries for the corpus, with the standard TREC format having topic title, description and narrative.
-Documents from the corpus have been judged with respect to their relevance to these queries by NIST assessors. queries must be downloaded before proceed in the following operation.
+Documents from the corpus have been judged with respect to their relevance to these queries by NIST assessors.
+Queries must be downloaded before proceed in the following operation.
 ### File tree
 indri-5.18<br />
 |<br />